 So keep this post handy as you hear rumors about the Knicks signing a max player, like Durant, or if roster moves are made to help create 2019 cap space.

 And if you want to know whether the Knicks could have enough cap space to sign TWO max players … well, that requires some more work.

 Kristaps Porzingis would be leaving significant money on the table by refusing a max contract offer from the Knicks next season.
 Even more than people realize.

-Everything you need to know about the salary cap implications resulting from the Joakim Noah contract.
+Everything you need to know about the salary cap implications of Joakim Noah’s mega contract from 2016.

 When Phil Jackson signed Joakim Noah to a four-year, $74 million contract in the summer of 2016, everybody knew it was a bad deal.
 Well, everyone except the Knicks, that is.
 Two years later, the team has waived Noah outright, having failed to reach a buyout agreement that could have potentially saved them some cap money in the future.

 Let’s break down what Noah’s contract means to their future cap space.

 In short: It stretches the remaining salary owed to Noah over a longer period of time.

 More: By waiving Joakim Noah, the Knicks are allowed to stretch the remaining salary that is guaranteed in his contract over twice the remaining term plus one year.